Dynamoid/dynamoid/README.md

 #### Note on datetime type

-By default datetime fields are persisted as UNIX timestamps with millisecond precission in DynamoDB.
+By default datetime fields are persisted as UNIX timestamps with millisecond precision in DynamoDB.
 If you prefer datetimes to be stored as ISO-8601 formatted strings instead then set `store_as_string` to `true`

 ```ruby
 class Document